ZigEmbeddedGroup/microzig/tools/regz/.gyro/zig-clap-Hejsil-github.com-6c9ca902/pkg/README.md

         \\
     );

-    // Initalize our diagnostics, which can be used for reporting useful errors.
+    // Initialize our diagnostics, which can be used for reporting useful errors.
     // This is optional.
 You can also pass `.{}` to `clap.parse` if you don't
     // care about the extra information `Diagnostics` provides. var diag = clap.Diagnostic{};